 The Bench Press is one of the most popular exercises in any gym and that’s not going to change anytime soon.
-You should always make sure that you’re performing the press properly (see our article “How to Avoid Pain and Injury When Bench Pressing“).
+You should always make sure that you’re performing the press properly.
 However, sometimes accidents happen.
 Here are some of the most common injuries that occur as a result of the Bench Press.

 1. Glenoid labrum tear